Flops for Complete Intersection Calabi-Yau Threefolds: Background

 A Complete-Intersection Calabi-Yau (CICY) manifold is constructed as the common vanishing locus of a number of polynomials inside a product of complex projective spaces.
 Conventionally, a CICY is represented by a configuration matrix, \be X \sim \left[

 \right] \,. \ee Here the ambient space is $\mathcal{A} = \mathbb{P}^{n_1} \times \ldots \times \mathbb{P}^{n_m}$, and each column describes one of the defining polynomials $\{P_1 \,, \ldots , P_K\}$.
 As such, the entry $q_j^i$ represents the degree of the polynomial $P_j$ with respect to the coordinates of the projective space $\mathbb{P}^{n_i}$.
 A configuration matrix in fact describes a family of manifolds, corresponding to the different possible choices of the defining polynomials.
 In the below, we will always consider generic choices, which are known to give smooth manifolds by Bertini's Theorem.
 However, we note that special choices of the defining polynomials can result in smooth manifolds whose geometrical properties are qualitatively different from the generic case.
+(We will see an example of this at the end of Section~\ref{sec:class}.)

 The dimension of the CICY is equal to the dimension of the ambient space minus the number of polynomials, $\dim(X)=\sum_{i=1}^m n_i-K$, and for most of the present discussion ${\rm dim}(X)=3$.
 The requirement that the manifold be Calabi-Yau corresponds to the condition that the entries in each row should add up to one plus the dimension of the corresponding projective space, i.e.\ $\sum_{j=1}^K q_i^j = n_i+1$.
 In the simplest examples, there is only one projective space in the ambient space and only one defining polynomial, as in \be \left[\!\!